šŸ” The Complete Guide to bfcache - How Browsers Make Navigation Blazing Fast

 Understanding bfcache: The Browser's Time Machine

 bfcache acts like a time machine for web pages.
-When users navigate away from your site, instead of discarding the page, browsers preserve the complete page state - including the JavaScript heap and DOM - in memory.
+When users navigate away from your site, instead of discarding the page, browsers preserve the complete page state—including the JavaScript heap, DOM, scroll position, and even in-progress form data—in memory.
 This enables three key benefits:

-1. Instantaneous navigation: Pages restore in under 100ms
+1. Instantaneous navigation: Pages restore in under 100ms, making back/forward navigation feel nearly instant.

-2. Perfect state preservation: Scroll positions, form inputs, and even paused videos resume exactly as left
+2. Perfect state preservation: Scroll positions, form inputs, and even paused videos resume exactly as left, providing a seamless user experience.

 How bfcache Works: A Technical Breakdown